vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Kūsmānda, mantras called 353. description of, is sometimes asso ciated with the picture of anarchy Lagbu-Asvalayana, smrti of 6460, 927.
 244.

 Laghu-Hārita 701n.
-Krtyakalpataru (see Karpataru), a work Laghu-Viṣnu 764n.
+Kr̥tyakalpataru (see Karpataru), a work Laghu-Viṣnu 764n.

 13, 3019.

 Laghu-Vyāsa 872n.
-Krtyaratnākara 873a.
+Kr̥tyaratnākara 873a.

 Lakṣaboma 228.
 Ksapanakas, held Veda unauthorita